Dherse/masterproef/content/4_phos.typ

 #figurex(
     title: [ Instruction set of the @phos #gloss("vm", long: true). ],
     caption: [ Instruction set of the @phos #gloss("vm", long: true).
-Showing the instruction and its static arguments (i.e arguments that are produced during compilation), and the operations that each instruction does on the stack. ],
+Showing the instruction and its static arguments (i.e. arguments that are produced during compilation), and the operations that each instruction does on the stack. ],
     kind: table,
 )[
     #tablex(